 Players: 2 to 4

 Perhaps one of the shortest games on our list, Red7 can take as little as five minutes to play.
-Even longer games are rarely longer than 10 minutes.
-This combines color and numbers in what initially seems like a case of “high card wins” but quickly adds depth.
+Even the longest games of Red7 are rarely longer than 10 minutes.

 Players: 4 to 10